zhaohuabing/johnhenryp/content/post/2018-07-27-speed-reading-is-a-myth.md

 draft: no
 ---

 I've spent a long time thinking that if I could learn to read at a faster pace that everything in my life would be better.
 I could be abunduntly more productive in my research with less time, my knowledge would compound exponentially, and with my newfound freetime I could -- take a break!
 This is the premise of speed reading courses which offer to double or triple your reading rate with no loss of comprehension.
 Sign me up!
 This almost sounds like the golden secret to productivity.
-The thing is speed reading might be a myth.
+The thing is speed reading is a myth.
+Now this is where I should make myself clear, skipping through a text to read only the important parts of a text, is not how speed reading is defined.
+Speed reading is using techniques such learning to see larger areas of print, eliminating subvocalization (i.e., pronouncing words to oneself), using the index finger to guide the eyes down the page, among others.

 In [The Road to Excellence](https://www.amazon.com/Road-Excellence-Acquisition-Performance-Sciences/dp/0805822321), Wagner and Stanovich show that "experts at speed reading can scan text rapidly but without any understanding of the content.
-The only validated aspect of the speed readers' skill is the high speed of tuming pages."
+The only validated aspect of the speed readers' skill is the high speed of turning pages."

 Wagner and Stanovich then write about a study that attempted to recruit the best speedreaders in the world: